ASFHyP3/hyp3-flood-monitoring/README.md

 # hyp3-flood-monitoring

-⚠️Important: The test and prod flood monitoring systems have been temporarily disabled until key stakeholders are ready to make use of the data.
+⚠️Important: As of March 14, 2023, the test and prod flood monitoring systems have been temporarily disabled until key stakeholders are ready to make use of the data.
 We have set the HyP3 job quota for the `hyp3_flood_monitoring` user to `0` so that no new jobs will be run for flood monitoring subscriptions (but the flood monitoring system will continue to check for active hazards and create subscriptions).

 To re-enable the test and prod flood monitoring systems, follow these steps: